 “Many Christians don’t figure that mental illness could affect their marriages.
 But it does-in about the same proportions as with the general population.
 Each year, more than one in five Americans suffers from a clearly diagnosable mental disorder.
 And, Christian therapists add, more couples need to confront the whole issue rather than assume it’s solely a spiritual problem.”

-To read more of what Jim writes on this subject, we have provided a link so you can read an article on the helpful Kyria.com web site.
+To read more of what Jim writes on this subject, we have provided a link so you can do just that.
 To do so, please click onto the link below:

 — ALSO —